 In right-to-work states, on the other hand, workers have a choice.
 Employees don’t have to pay union dues to keep their jobs, and unions can’t use these payments as bargaining chips on behalf of their members.
-The government of Obion County — located in Tennessee, a right-to-work state — lists the benefits of right-to-work on their website.
+The government of Obion County — located in Tennessee, lists the benefits of right-to-work on their website.
 They say employees are “free to decide how to spend their own money” and “free to decide their own representation.”
 As a result, workers experience an overall higher standard of living and better employment opportunities.

 3. Right-to-Work Laws Generate Higher Wages

 Unionists say that right-to-work legislation lowers wages, but research suggests otherwise.
-Once Heritage Research Fellow James Sherk adjusted cost-of-living differences, he found private sector wages in right-to-work states and non-right-to-work states are practically the same.
+Once Heritage Research Fellow James Sherk adjusted cost-of-living differences, he found private-sector wages in right-to-work states and non-right-to-work states are practically the same.

 One study goes even further and suggests that right-to-work laws have provided workers with higher wages.
-Real personal income in right-to-work states increased twice as much as non-right-to-work states from 1970 through 2013, according to economics emeritus professor at Ohio University Richard Vedder.
+Real personal income in these states increased twice as much as non-right-to-work states from 1970 through 2013, according to economics emeritus professor at Ohio University Richard Vedder.

 The right-to-work legislation reduces the incentive for unions to target your company.
 As a result, you can offer your employees more competitive wages, eliminate mandatory dues and boost the local economy.